swlaschin/fsharpforfunandprofit.com/content/posts/return-of-the-edfh-3/index.md

 ## Testing with an inverse function

 If we go right back to the purpose of a run-length encoding, it is supposed to represent a string in a compressed but lossless way.
 "Lossless" is key.
-That means that we have a inverse function -- a function that can recreate the original string from the RLE string.
+That means that we have a inverse function -- a function that can recreate the original string from the RLE data structure.

 Since we have an inverse, we can do a "there and back" test.
 An encoding followed by a decoding should take us back to where we started.